DDTBOX/tutorials/DDTBox Tutorial.md

 Describe the Z-transformation for spatial, temporal and spatio-temporal data.
 Give an example of when decoding on z-scores would be useful.

+For some analyses it can be useful to convert the EEG or other data into z-scores before running decoding analyses.
+This can be useful for identifying patterns across sensors and/or time that are independent of overall amplitude differences across conditions.
+Z-scoring can also be useful for cross-condition classification (training on one set of data and testing on another set of data) when the absolute amplitudes of the event-related potentials differ across the datasets.
+For example, if the event-related potentials are more positive overall in the training data than the test data, then this amplitude difference can cause problems for a linear classifier.
+Z-scoring is a way to remove this net amplitude difference and so may help the classifiers attain a higher decoding accuracy in these situations.

+The way in which data are converted into z-scores depends on the analysis type:

+**Spatial decoding**: Data are z-scored across electrodes for each time window.

+**Temporal decoding**: Data are z-scored across time-points for each individual electrode.

+**Spatio-temporal decoding**: Data are z-scored across time-points for each individual electrode.

 ##Example: Multivariate pattern classification with support vector machines (SVMs)##